Background on Google Cloud Dataflow

 Those considering Google Dataflow should consider the pros and cons of Apache Beam and Dataflow as a managed Beam pipeline runner.
 A big component of a purchase decision will be the user’s opinion of the Google Cloud Platform, their willingness to be wedded to Google's family of cloud products, its limitations, and how Google’s cost structure fits with the desired implementation.

-Depending on your specific requirements, Mitto might be a better solution for you.
-Mitto allows your organization to automate the process of sending data from multiple sources to a store like Google Cloud or any other, then prepare it for analysis.
+Depending on your specific requirements, Runner might be a better solution for you.
+Runner allows your organization to automate the process of sending data from multiple sources (such as Google platforms like Google Drive or Google Analytics) to a store like Google Cloud or any other, then prepare it for analysis.
 The platform has the bells and whistles needed to establish scalable data pipelines, supporting an organization through all stages of its growth.